-- Societal perspective (including labor costs) - Evaluation of patients with a starting BMI of ≥40 kg/m2 (i.e., weight class III with average BMI of 42.5 and 47.5 kg/m2) - Use of generic phentermine/topiramate and bupropion/naltrexone - Patient population consisting of a similar proportion of men and women (50:50) - Comorbidity X scenario individually assessing the potential impact of BMI change resulting from medications for obesity management on chronic kidney disease and cancer - Evaluation of a "Drug X" with the effect on weight loss seen in the SUPPORT 1 trial of tirzepatide and pricing of semaglutide for overweight and obesity and effects on blood pressure and diabetes mellitus similar to semaglutide.
+- Societal perspective (including labor costs) - Evaluation of patients with a starting BMI of ≥40 kg/m2 (i.e., weight class III with average BMI of 42.5 and 47.5 kg/m2) - Use of generic phentermine/topiramate and bupropion/naltrexone as opposed to their brand alternatives - Patient population consisting of a similar proportion of men and women (50:50) - Patient organizations have a vital role to play in promoting the dissemination of objective information about new therapies for obesity to individuals and clinicians in order to support shared decision-making.
+In addition, patient groups have a powerful voice and should apply it to create significant pressure for fair pricing and appropriate payer coverage across all sectors of the health system.
+"Comorbidity X" scenario individually assessing the potential impact of BMI change resulting from medications for obesity management on chronic kidney disease and cancer - Evaluation of a "Drug X" with the effect on weight loss seen in the SUPPORT 1 trial of tirzepatide, pricing of semaglutide for overweight and obesity, and effects on blood pressure and diabetes mellitus similar to semaglutide.